lbwright22ci/mow-and-more/README.md

 ### Typography

 * A brand font of Merriweather was chosen specifically with the target audience of the website in mind: professional and traditional.
 With a high proportion of potential users being older adults the 'classic', reliable 'feel' for the brand is important.
 Being a Serif font though, Merriweather is less widely used for online text.
-Hence, in accordance with best practices, Merriweather was limited to the brand name only.
+Hence, in accordance with best practices, Merriweather was limited to the brand name and section headings only.
 * The [Font Pair](https://www.fontpair.co/all) tool was used to guide a font to be used alongside Merriweather for heading and body text: Poppins.
 * Poppins is a commonly used font with high readability, which is important for site accessibility.